|►||Choosing A Career|

 (Click on the Codes)

-Career opportunities include teaching, translating and interpreting, public service, journalism and general media.
+Career opportunities include teaching, translating and interpreting, public service, hospitality, journalism and general media.

 This course prepares people for work relating to the following Career Sectors.
 Click to explore more...